18 Top-Rated East Coast Beaches (with Map)

 More Related Articles on PlanetWare.com

 Things to Do on the East Coast: This area of America is full of vacation and adventure possibilities.
-Looking for things to do in summer besides going to the beach?
-Find inspiration for your next trip with our article on the Best Outdoor Adventures in West Virginia.
-Try your luck trout fishing in North Carolina or West Virginia.
+Looking for things to do in summer in addition to going to the beach?
+How about a camping trip to the Outer Banks of North Carolina.
+Try your luck trout fishing in North Carolina.
+Want to get active?
 Hit the hiking trails in New Hampshire or explore Acadia National Park.
-Wondering what to do in winter along the East Coast?
-Have a read through our list of the Top Ski Resorts on the East Coast.